Forgive (updated 2025/04/10)

 * aphiemi - to send, abandon, leave behind, walk away

-I believe that interpreting these words as forgive is a poor choice.
+Interpreting these words as 'forgive' is a poor choice, bordering on error.

 In English, forgiveness is associated with a feeling.
-In the Hebrew and Greek culture the definitions seem very much to be tied to an action—send away, lift away, cover—rather than a feeling.
+In Hebrew and Greek culture, the definitions seem very much tied to an action—send away, lift away, cover—rather than a feeling.

-Our sin debt was paid for—not forgiven or cancelled—by the blood sacrifice of Yeshua being the medium of exchange.
+The blood sacrifice of Yeshua was the medium of payment for our sin debt.
+It was not forgiven or cancelled.
 It was an action, not a feeling, although love motivated the action (read God Cannot Forgive Sin).
-Sin cannot be forgiven, it is a debt that must be paid before we can walk away from it.
+Sin cannot be forgiven; it is a debt that must be paid before we can walk away from it.

 Actions and feelings are much like a horse and cart.
-The cart always follows the actions of the horse.
+The cart always follows the horse that pulls it.
 Perhaps God is not so much concerned about our feelings as He is about our actions.

 Has someone done you wrong?
-Forget forgiving them, declare it paid and drop it, to walk away from it, leave it behind, throw it away simply because Jesus did that same thing for you.
+Forget forgiving them; declare it paid and drop it.
+Walk away from it, leave it behind, and throw it away simply because Jesus did that same thing for you.
 Just don’t get all caught up in your feelings—they will follow your actions.
 Do something that evidences that act of forgiveness using something tangible.
 Write the offence on a stone and throw it in a lake or out the car window on a country road.

-Then, when the feelings try to take over you can recall the act and let those feelings go too.
+Then, when feelings try to take over, you can recall the act and let those feelings go, too.

 ©2016, Dr Steven Bydeley, a man.